Sudden Strike: Sudden Strike

 The original Sudden Strike, released in 2000, included three campaigns (Soviets, Germans, and Allied forces).
 The battles are presented in an isometric perspective with line-of-sight occlusions and practical cover.
-Sudden Strike helped pioneer the real-time tactics genre, building upon concepts established by Counter Action for DOS, which was published by Mindscape in 1996.
+Sudden Strike helped pioneer the real-time tactics genre, building upon concepts established by Counter Action for MS-DOS, which was published by Mindscape in 1996.

 Sudden Strike 2

 Sudden Strike 2 was also developed by Russian developer Fireglow and published by CDV and was released in 2002.
 The game has since undergone minor changes in its game engine and now features a higher resolution setting and other graphical changes.
 The campaign still involves the Soviets and Allies, against the Germans and a new country, Japan.

 Sudden Strike 3: Arms for Victory

 Sudden Strike 3 is the third title in the series and the first to incorporate a 3D graphics engine.
 The game was released in 2007.

 Sudden Strike: The Last Stand

 Sudden Strike: The Last Stand was released in March 2009.
 It is an enhanced version of Sudden Strike 3 which brings back a few features from Sudden Strike 2.
 The user interface is reworked in order to make it easier for players to control units and realize their tactics in the game.